ghostwond3r/Self-Way/Guide/SEC_Legion.md

 Always keep in mind that you dont know who is behind the screen;
 - wearing the picture of Anonymous does not mean the person is trustable.
 NEVER.

-Dont share ;
-- image & video without removing metadata > https://www.verexif.com/en/
-- screenshot of your computer or phone where we see the actual time zone

 </br>